ProvableHQ/leo/documentation/guides/abi.md

 - `"Private"` - Encrypted, visible only to owner
 - `"Public"` - Visible on-chain

 The ABI always records a concrete mode.
-Source items written without an explicit visibility are resolved the same way code generation lowers them (an unannotated record field becomes `Private`), so there is no `"None"` mode in the ABI.
+Code generation determines the mode for source items without explicit visibility.
+For example, an unannotated record field becomes `Private`.
+Thus, the ABI does not have a `"None"` mode.

 ### Optional